flatpickles/sketchbook/docs/project.md

     -   `destroy` is called when the project is unloaded, i.e. when another project is about to be loaded.
 Override this with any custom cleanup behavior.
     -   This is the only `Project` method with a default implementation: by default, the canvas is cleared before loading the next project.
 You can override this if you wish.

-Each lifecycle method invocation discussed above also has `container`, `canvas`, and `context` props passed within its `detail` object.
+In addition to method-specific props, each lifecycle method discussed above will have `container`, `canvas`, and `context` props passed within its `detail` object.
 These provide the same references available via `this.container`, `this.canvas`, and `this.canvas.getContext()`, with a more convenient interface.
 This is particularly helpful if you're using TypeScript: each prop will be defined and properly typed according to the project's `canvasType`.

 See the `Project` [class file](https://github.com/flatpickles/sketchbook/blob/main/src/lib/base/Project/Project.ts) to find the utility types used for these detail objects.
 A TypeScript project implementation that destructures and uses a detail object might look like this: